California Children's Services: Financial Requirements

 Note that children with neuromuscular or orthopedic problems like cerebral palsy need not meet financial eligibility requirements to access services under the MTP.

 Impact

 Analysis of CCS claims of 2009 showed that about 16% of children enrolled in CCS are less than one year of age and the majority of children at 28% were ages 1 to 4.
 For children under the age of one the leading diagnoses were heart conditions.
 For children greater than 1 year of age the most common condition was neurological disorders.

 The Future of CCS

 For California to change the way it delivers Medi-Cal services, the federal government must grant permission in the form of a waiver.
-A 1115 Waiver approved on November 2010 affects children eligible to receive CCS health care needs through demonstration pilots.
+A 1115 Waiver approved in November 2010 affects children eligible to receive CCS health care needs through demonstration pilots.
 Demonstration pilots under the Department of Health Care Services test new models for healthcare delivery among this population of CCS children.